MrEliptik/slider_gamepad/README.md

 ## Features

-- Smooth joystick: hold the joystick in one direction and the slider value adjust smoothly
+- **Smooth joystick**: hold the joystick in one direction and the slider value adjust smoothly
-- Discrete joystick: the joystick acts as a button, only updating the value by one each "press"
+- **Discrete joystick**: the joystick acts as a button, only updating the value by one each "press"
-- Smooth & discrete: joystick is in discrete mode, until you hold the direction for more than a threshold time when it switches to smooth
+- **Smooth & discrete**: joystick is in discrete mode, until you hold the direction for more than a threshold time when it switches to smooth
-- Dpad steps: dpad can modify the value configurable steps instead of the default 1 step
+- **Dpad steps**: dpad can modify the value configurable steps instead of the default 1 step

 ## How to use